nichoth/nichoth/src/_posts/misc-discussion-fission-ipfs.md

 Or rather, shared worker is the right term

 ## nichoth — 10/21/2021
 sorry I'm having trouble getting a picture of everything.
 So the auth-lobby knows which servers to connect to.
 And where is auth-lobby used?
-The call to wn.publish tells ipfs nodes to update a CID, so is auth-lobby used by webnative?
+The call to `wn.publish` tells ipfs nodes to update a CID, so is auth-lobby used by webnative?

 ## Philipp — 10/21/2021
-Yeah an infrastructure diagram would have quite some edges 😄 So, when you call .publish, this sends a request to the server with the current CID of your filesystem (stored in your browser in indexeddb, under the auth lobby's domain to be exact).
+Yeah an infrastructure diagram would have quite some edges 😄 So, when you call `.publish`, this sends a request to the server with the current CID of your filesystem (stored in your browser in indexeddb, under the auth lobby's domain to be exact).
 The server (see its endpoints at https://runfission.net/docs) also has IPFS running.
 It will ask the IPFS network for the CID of your filesystem and pull it.
 Technically, it doesn't matter how it gets the bytes.
 But it likely gets them from your browser directly, because your browser is configured to be connected to the fission ipfs nodes as you saw above.
 So there's a couple of entities: